cs423-uiuc/cs423-uiuc.github.io/fall24/mps/MP2.md

 ### Compile and Test Your Code

-To test your kernel module, you can try loading, unloading, and running it in the MP0 VM.
+To test your kernel module, you can try loading, unloading, and running it in the MP0 **QEMU** VM.
 The following commands may be helpful:

 ```command
 # inserting kernel module